-Of course I love shooting fly fishing but I would say my true passion is for landscapes and nature photography.
+Of course, I love shooting fly fishing (guide) but I would say my true passion is for landscapes and nature photography.
 Getting up early and staying out late in hopes of chasing and catching the perfect light is what drives my creative path!

 So far I have worked with many of the leading fly fishing magazines as regular contributor where my images are published.
 I shoot commercial projects and create fine art framed prints that are hung by local collectors.

 About My Gear:

 I have always been a fan of Nikon, although I do strongly feel that the camera is only an outlet for your creative process, and that the best camera is the one you have with you.
 However I do feel that having the right gear for the job can make your life much easier.